-- 23. By reason of the matters pleaded in paragraphs 7, 8, 10(b), and 10(c) and 11 above, the Re-Supplied Defective Vehicles were not of merchantable quality within the meaning of section 74D(3) of the TPA. - 24.
-Any Group Member who acquired a Re-Supplied Defective Vehicle before 1 January 2011 suffered loss or damage by reason that the Re-Supplied Defective Vehicles they acquired was were not of merchantable quality.
+- 23. By reason of the matters pleaded in paragraphs 7, 10(b) and 11 above, the Re-Supplied Defective Vehicles were not of merchantable quality within the meaning of section 74D(3) of the TPA. - 24.
+Any Group Member who acquired a Re-Supplied Defective Vehicle before 1 January 2011 suffered loss or damage by reason that the Re-Supplied Defective Vehicles they acquired were not of merchantable quality.